All Episodes

 We'll get back to all of this.

-I mentioned at the top of the program, you know what, talk about millennials and younger people and the cultural upheaval, a cultural change happening in America.
+I mentioned at the top of the program, you know, talk about millennials and younger people and the cultural upheaval of cultural change happening in America.

-I'll tell you honestly, what when I saw a story, this is some years ago now, that young men and boys in today's millennial generation, fewer and fewer of them had any interest in cars.
+I'll tell you honestly, when I saw a story, this is some years ago now, that young men and boys in today's millennial generation, fewer and fewer of them have any interest in cars.

 Fewer and fewer had any interest in owning one.